uGyomm/templates/lib/lib-curriculum-vitae--shutters.typ

  * If both raw_description and values parameters have been set,
  * values parameter takes priority over raw_description.
  *
- * To improve readibility, it is recommended to couple raw_description
+ * To improve readibility, it is suggested to couple raw_description
  * only with the "title" parameter.
  *
  */